charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### What Are We Optimizing?

 We seek to overcome the inherent $O(n^2)$ time and memory bottleneck in Transformer attention by **learning which tokens** in the sequence to focus on.
-Instead of attending to all previous tokens, our long-term goal is to develop a **customizable attention mask** that pinpoints only the most relevant parts of the input.
+Instead of attending to all previous tokens, we aim to develop a **customizable attention mask** that pinpoints only the most relevant parts of the input.
 We plan to train this customized attention to produce outputs similar to a baseline (unmodified) Transformer.
 By minimizing the difference (KL-divergence) between the baseline and our custom model, we aim to preserve model quality while reducing computational cost by minimizing the number of tokens required in the attention mechanism.

 ### Why Does This Problem Matter?